-We are part of the Skills For Life Trust and share the belief that education is not for children but for the adults they will become; preparing you for the future.
+We are part of the Skills For Life Trust and share the belief that education is not for students but for the adults they will become; preparing you for the future.
 We follow the Trust’s Skills for Life Programme which encourages young people to become successful learners, confident individuals, responsible citizens and effective contributors.

-‘Skills for Life’ is at the heart of all we do within Warren Wood Primary Academy both within the curriculum and in extracurricular activities.
+‘Skills for Life’ is at the heart of all we do within Walderslade Girls’ School both within the curriculum and in extracurricular activities.

-We encourage our children to reach their full potential both in their academic and personal progress throughout their time at school and to follow the values everyday whether they are in school or out.
+We encourage our students to reach their full potential both in their academic and personal progress throughout their time at school and to follow the values everyday whether they are in school or out.

-We want all our children to have the essential skills for their future whatever they decide to do;
+We want all our students to have the essential skills for their future whatever they decide to do;

 • Confident and equipped with soft skills